ManarArabi/auth-system/README.md

 ### With docker
 1. Just install docker
 1. Run `npm run docker` in the root folder
+1. init `.env` file and please note that if you will use a local db, it should be something like this `mongodb://mongo:27017/user-auth-system`

 ### Without docker
 #### Requirements